yym68686/ChatGPT-Telegram-Bot/README.md

 If you need follow-up function updates, the following deployment method is recommended:

 Fork this repository first, then register for [Zeabur](https://zeabur.com).
 The free quota is sufficient for light use.
-Import from your own Github repository, set the domain name (which must be consistent with WEB_HOOK) and environment variables, and redeploy.
+Import from your own Github repository, set the required environment variables, and redeploy.
 If you need function updates in the follow-up, just synchronize this repository in your own repository and redeploy in Zeabur to get the latest functions.

 ## Replit Remote Deployment